hisham-maarraoui/Multimodal-Video-Analysis/README.md

 - Enter a YouTube URL to fetch the transcript
 - Get a smart, clickable section breakdown
 - Chat with the video using RAG (context-aware answers, with timestamp citations)
-- Search for specific moments using both semantic and visual search
+- Search for specific moments in the video using natural language queries
 - Clickable timestamps in both transcript and chat
 - Modern, responsive UI

 ## Powered by

-- AI Models (CLIP for visual search, LLM for semantic understanding)
+- AI Models (LLM for semantic understanding and search)
 - Pinecone (vector database for RAG)
 - Redis (caching)
 - Next.js, Tailwind CSS, React